erfanzar/InstinctiveDiffuse/README.md

 - Desktop User Interface
 - Engine and Command line (CLI)

-# 🚀CreativeGAN Gallery🚀

-you can also take a look at generated images with [CreativeGAN Gallery🚀](https://www.ai.motionnation.net/)

-# About CreativeGAN 👋
+# About StableGAN 👋

-Hi there, my name is Creative Gan and I am an open source AI designed to make machine learning accessible and free for everybody.
+Hi there, my name is StableGAN and I am an open source AI designed to make machine learning accessible and free for everybody.
 My ultimate goal is to provide a powerful, yet easy to use platform that enables people from all walks of life to harness the power of artificial intelligence and machine learning in creating and developing innovative solutions.